 ‘I was worried, I was “too mentally ill” to finish my degree.’
 CJ faced some mental health challenges whilst studying for her degree, leaving her feeling like she may not be able to complete her course.
 But after co-creating the ‘Put the Kettle On’ society with a friend, she not only created a safe and calming space for all students to talk and get support from one another but it has helped her gain confidence and get through her own challenges.

 ‘I’m extremely proud of myself and how far I’ve come.
-Despite suffering from clinical depression, I have overcome the many challenges it comes with and now I am confident and so excited to complete my degree.
+Despite suffering from Bipolar Type II, I have overcome the many challenges it comes with and now I am confident and so excited to complete my degree.

 Initially, I was researching into doing a cyber-security degree, as I wasn’t aware that you could study a specific digital forensics course.
 It was only after discovering BSc (Hons) Digital Forensics on the BCU website and taking a look through the module content, that I knew it was the course for me.

-Studying for my degree whilst suffering from clinical depression has been the biggest challenge.
+Studying for my degree whilst suffering from bipolar type II has been the biggest challenge.
 There were times when I would worry about being ‘too mentally ill to finish my degree'.
 The support from the university has been amazing.
 They have always ensured I have extra assistance and extensions with exams and assignments when needed.
 My lecturers in particular have always offered me support, having access to group tutorials and 1-2-1 meetings with tutors have really given me the boost I needed.